-Micro Focus LoadRunner has deprecated ‘web_reg_save_param’ function for C language version and replaced it with ‘web_reg_save_param_ex’ function.
-This is an extended form of ‘web_reg_save_param’ function with new important attributes.
+Micro Focus LoadRunner has deprecated the ‘web_reg_save_param’ function for C language version and replaced it with the ‘web_reg_save_param_ex’ function.
+This is an extended form of the ‘web_reg_save_param’ function with new important attributes.
 Some more attributes have been removed which you can understand by referring to the differences between both of them.

 Difference between ‘web_reg_save_param’ and ‘web_reg_save_param_ex’: